-The Directors, the Principal and the staff believe that the education of our students is much enhanced by the many opportunities which are offered for activities and excursions out of college, although they may not always be an essential part of any course.
-The Directors are most grateful to the staff who organise such activities and recognise that appropriate charges to students who choose to participate must be made.
+Blackpool Sixth believes that the education of our students is much enhanced by the many opportunities which are offered for activities and excursions out of college, although they may not always be an essential part of any course.

 Charges must also be made for certain aspects of some subject courses, so that the level of government funding does not limit opportunities for students.
 Although the Directors believe that parents/carers will support this policy, they must draw parents/carers' attention to these details to avoid misunderstandings.
+Further details of the Charging and Remissions Policy can be found on cctrust.uk.